SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/elements/locators.zh-cn.md

 find the relative elements.

 Relative locator methods can take as the argument for the point of origin, either a previously located element reference, or another locator.
-In these examples we'll be using locators only, but you could swap the loctor in the final method with an element object and it will work the same.
+In these examples we'll be using locators only, but you could swap the locator in the final method with an element object and it will work the same.

 Let us consider the below example for understanding the relative locators.